Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Introduction

 \section{Introduction}

 The physics of Bose-Einstein condensates that form closed shell-like geometries is a fascinating and far-reaching topic which spans a range of physical scales and phenomena.
 On astronomic scales, for instance, portions of neutron star interiors could potentially contain superfluid spherical-shell structures \cite{Sauls_1989,Pethick_2017}.
 Exotic stars known as ``boson stars" have also been hypothesized to form when a complex scalar field couples to gravity \cite{Liebling_2017}.
 On the microscopic length scales of trapped ultracold atoms, concentric shells of differing phases can be generated in the setting of Bose-Fermi mixtures \cite{Molmer_1998,Ospelkaus_2006,Schaeybroeck_2009,Lous_2018} as well as in bosonic optical lattices, which can preferentially favor superfluid versus Mott insulating phases in different regions \cite{Greiner_2002,Batrouni_2002,DeMarco_2005,Campbell_2006,Barankov_2007,Sun_2009}.
-The prospect of realizing isolated shell-shaped condensates has received a surge of interest \cite{Zobay_2001,Zobay_2004,Colombe_2004,DeMarco_2006,Merloti_2013,Garraway_2016,Perrin_2017,Harte_2018,Aveline_2018,Meister_2019,Lundblad_2019,Condon_2019,Aveline_2020,Frye_2021}.
+The prospect of realizing isolated shell-shaped condensates has received a surge of interest \cite{Zobay_2001,Zobay_2004,Colombe_2004,DeMarco_2006,Merloti_2013,Garraway_2016,Perrin_2017,Harte_2018,Aveline_2018,Meister_2019,Lundblad_2019,Condon_2019,Aveline_2020,Frye_2021}, as has investigations into the nature of the onset of condensation in other novel geometric settings \cite{van_Druten_1997,Chomaz_2015}.
 However, on Earth, gravity renders such a realization challenging by causing trapped gases to pool at the bottom of the trap.
 Terrestrial experiments done in free-fall can mitigate this problem \cite{Zoest_2010,Muntinga_2013,Condon_2019}, but the inherently short condensate lifetimes are undesirable.
 It would thus be ideal to probe shell-shaped condensates in perpetual free-fall.
 The International Space Station (ISS) provides precisely these conditions, operating in a microgravity environment.

 Bose-Einstein condensate (BEC) shells in isolation would provide an arena for studying numerous interesting features which could translate to salient properties of shells in these various settings.
 The topology of hollowed-out fluid structures shows innate differences from fully-filled structures.
 The presence of an inner and an outer boundary affects collective mode spectra, vortex physics, and thermodynamics.
 With regards to geometry, all these features show unique characteristic properties as a spherical system undergoes an evolution from filled to slightly hollowed out to the thin-shell limit, including tell-tale signatures of topological change.
 In principle, this evolution can be realized by forming a condensate in a trap that can produce the standard filled geometry, and then, as exemplified by the `bubble trap' \cite{Zobay_2001,Zobay_2004}, the hollowing out can take place by tuning trap parameters.
 A major aspect of BEC shells, which we address here, is the thermodynamics behind how a hollow shell condensate structure can be created at finite temperature.
 Towards actual realization of such structures, our theoretical analyses closely target the experiments being conducted by two of us (D. A. and N. L.) aboard the ISS.